 As one of the oldest events of its kind in Germany, the MK&G messe is no stranger to engaging with contemporary developments and presents the Justus Brinckmann Prize for outstanding merit every year, together with prize money of €7,500.

-Aino Nebel, winner of the 2022 prize, photo: Andreas Weiss
+Veronika Beckh, winner of the 2023 prize, photo: Andreas Weiss

 Team